nedialkova-lab/mim-tRNAseq/README.md

 ```
 This will display the package usage and help page.
 Note the REQUIRED arguments and inputs.
 The package also comes with a data/ folder which has the required tRNAscan-SE input files for a few species.
 Note that data folders containing "eColitK" in the name contain the E. coli Lys-TTT reference used as a spike-in in the paper.
 Using this reference in an experiment without this spike-in should not effect the results.

+**Note:** plans for future versions include interfacing R code from within Python with rpy2 and packaging the Python package on PyPI and conda
+This will significantly improve the installation and usage of mim-tRNAseq

 An example command to run mim-tRNAseq may look as follows:
 ```bash